-From Dela on August 28th, 2008 in CalFinder News, Kitchen Remodel
+From Dean Dowd on August 28, 2008 in CalFinder News

 Today’s blog post is the first from a new CalFinder writer, Dela.
 Dela is a real estate writer and ghost writer whose interests include history, poetry, and children’s stories.
 She has a long history with do-it-yourself projects.
 She has refinished hardwood floors, helped build add-ons, done lots of landscaping, and learned a lot from other people’s “dos” and “don’ts” in their ventures.
 Dela has 5 sons.
 Here’s her first post:

 My brother-in-law is a welder by trade, but since meeting my sister, he has become a wood craftsman by love.
 She decides on a project and he builds it.
 He has built several pieces of furniture over the years and they have turned out beautifully.
 These last few years, they have been on a mission of remodeling their 3 bedroom home.
 The latest room was the kitchen.
 They didn’t just give it a face-lift, they changed everything, from ceiling lighting, plumbing for the new sink area, and electrical for the confection oven, to subflooring and tile flooring.
 And it has turned out stunningly!

 I have to say that the most striking thing about this new kitchen is that everything is wood and granite.
 When planning this kitchen, among the many things they did was look at kitchen styles and types of wood on websites.
 So I went on some websites myself to take a look at what seems to be the trend in kitchens now.
 No more of the Formica and linoleum, steel and press wood!
 Don’t get me wrong, those things make for great kitchens, but it seems like solid wood and more natural materials are definitely the charm of today’s kitchens.
 Not only does wood come in so many beautiful species - oak, maple, cherry, birch, ash - but it can be stained or painted to fit any color scheme you have in mind.